-In honor of Black History Month, many theaters will spotlight black educational and entertainment programing.
-From local schools to New York's Broadway, performances in theaters will range from a child reading an excerpt from Martin Luther King to a spectacular performance by the Alvin Ailey Dance Theater.
+In honor of Black History Month, many theaters will spotlight Black educational and entertainment programming.
+From local schools to New York's Broadway, performances in theaters will range from a child reading an excerpt from Martin Luther King, Jr. to a spectacular performance by the Alvin Ailey Dance Theater.

 Before, During and After the Show

 Plan to arrive 30 minutes before the show begins.
 This allows you plenty of time to “take in” the ambiance of the theater, locate your seat, read the playbill, and possibly meet new people.
 I also recommend using the restroom before the performance begins because lines tend to be extremely long during intermissions.

 The protocol of most auditoriums is not to allow late arrivers to enter until there is a break in the performance.
 When couples are escorted to their seats by an usher, the procession is usher, female, and then male.
 If an usher isn't present, the male goes first and his date follows.

 Please follow the rules of the theater regarding food, drink and photography.
 Most importantly, remember to turn off your cell phone or place it on vibrate as soon as you sit down.